Omen (Antestor album): Artwork

 The album features a painting by Polish surrealist artist Zdzisław Beksiński.
 The painting depicts a deformed, humanoid creature with many fingers, playing a trumpet.
 The band explained that it decided on this picture because "Our music represents the more broken and monster-like feelings of our humanity, like the apparition in this picture.
 It seemed a very fitting cover for our return after seven years of silence."

 Promotion and touring

 To promote the album, a music video for "Unchained" was released on February 18, 2013.
 Directed by Alexandre Spiacci, it was the band's first music video.
 Antestor played numerous concerts during and after the recording of Omen.
 On March 5, 2011, the band performed at Elements of Rock in Uster, Switzerland.
 Though this performance was plagued by very poor sound, the band considered it a success.
 Throughout 2011 and 2012, Antestor performed at several venues in Norway, Netherlands, and Germany.
-On January 30, 2013, after Antestor's completion of its Brazilian tour, it announced that its keyboardist, Nickolas Main Henriksen, had left the group due to health reasons, but that no replacement would be recruited.
+On January 30, 2013, after Antestor's completion of its Brazilian tour, it announced that its keyboardist, Nickolas Main Henriksen, had left the group for health reasons, but that no replacement would be recruited.
 On June 15, 2013, the band performed in Pieksämäki, Finland.